 2021 was the year the UK National Black Writers Conference #BWC21 finally made a comeback after being postponed like so many events by the pandemic.
 The normally biannual conference last took place in 2018 where I was upfront and centre, learning about the writing journeys of fellow authors of colour.
 Be they giving talks, delivering workshops, fostering panel discussions, or shoulder-to-shoulder in the audience, I quickly became enamoured by my creative counterparts.
 I, therefore, wanted to learn more about the conference organisers, Manchester-based writing development organisation Commonword Cultureword.
 True to their tagline, they are providing opportunities for new and aspiring writers to develop their talent, helping to counter so many systemic barriers BAME creatives encounter in the written arts.
 After participating in some of their initiatives, it somehow seemed quite a coup that I shifted from an audience member to event participant last year in ‘Unlock the Story’…read more.

-After winning various poetry awards throughout childhood, I still enjoy composing poetry focusing as ever on social justice and topics celebrating our common humanity, which have been included in various anthologies.
+After winning various poetry awards throughout childhood, I still enjoy composing poems as well as life writing pieces focusing as ever on social justice and topics celebrating our common humanity, which have been included in various anthologies.

 **Other Projects**